Research line

 → More about our research projects

-<< Back to Kinematics and Robot Design main page
+<< Back to Computational Robotics main page

 Robot design and construction

 The group designs and constructs innovative mechatronic devices based mainly on parallel architectures.
-Our developments include the “Wrenchpad” (a six-axis tactile pad), several tensegrity-based robots, a pentaglide, several variations of the Gough-Stewart platform, different cable-driven robots, and the "Scherbot" robot (a five-bar mechanism to test kinodynamic motion planning and control techniques).
+Our developments include the “Wrenchpad” (a six-axis tactile pad), several tensegrity-based robots, a pentaglide, several variations of the Gough-Stewart platform, different cable-driven robots, and the "Scherbot" robot (a five-bar mechanism to test kinodynamic motion planning and control techniques to cross singularities).
 The group also works on the development of various reconfigurable robots.
 These offer the possibility of reducing the number of actuators needed to perform a task, with the consequent decrease in construction costs.
 Moreover, reconfigurations can also be used to enlarge the robot’s workspace, or to avoid problematic configurations like singularities.

 Singularity analysis